JoshuaVarley/Plain-Artificial-Intelligence/README.md

 By default, it uses, ReLU combined with Softmax as the activation functions, and Binary Cross entropy as the loss function, but other activation functions and loss functions are included.
 After 8 epochs it reached a percentage correctly guessed on the MNIST test data of approx. 97%.
 The network can be saved and loaded using Binary Serialization.
+In the future, this project will be attempted to be multithreaded.
 Feel free to add any changes to the code that may help the network learn better :)

 <img width="510" alt="paipic" src="https://github.com/AreOlsen/Plain-Neural-Network/assets/58704301/eaff9bd8-4ed0-4eb0-a867-408890094887">